The Camping & Caravanning Club Logo

 5. Fyrish Monument: Sat upon Fyrish Hill, overlooking the peaks and lochs of the Scottish Highlands, the Fyrish Monument was commissioned by Sir Hector Munro, who served as a general in India and wanted the monument to represent the Gate of Negapatam in Madras, India.

-13. North East 250
+7. North East 250

 Exploring everything for which Scotland is famous, the North East 250 takes in whisky distilleries, mountain passes, ancient castles, rugged coastline, quaint seaside villages and the Granite City.
 You can start this circular route from whichever point is most convenient for you.
 At over 250 miles, this road trip allows you to experience many of Scotland’s diverse landscapes.

 Tracing the coastline of north-eastern Scotland before coming inland through the Cairngorms National Park, the North East 250 incorporates interesting history, adrenaline-filled activities and some of the country’s best driving roads.
-This route has ideal stop-overs at three of our fantastic Scottish Club Sites, namely:
+This route has ideal stop-overs at two of our fantastic Scottish Club Sites, namely:

 Distance: 250 miles.